duckdb/pg_duckdb/docs/compilation.md

 # FAQ

-Q: How do I build for multiple versions of Postgres?<br />
+Q: How do I build for multiple versions of Postgres?
 A: If you have multiple versions of Postgres installed, set `PG_CONFIG` to the path of the `pg_config` binary that you would like to use for building before compilation.

   ```sh
   export PG_CONFIG=/usr/bin/pg_config
   ```

 Q: `make clean` didn't remove all the build artifacts.
-How do I clean the entire project?<br />
+How do I clean the entire project?
-A: `make clean` will clean the pg_duckdb build files, but not libduckdb, which only needs to rebuilt on a DuckDB version change.
-To clean both pg_duckdb and libduckdb, use `make clean-all`.
+A: `make clean` will clean the `pg_duckdb` build files, but not `libduckdb`, which only needs to be rebuilt on a DuckDB version change.
+To clean both `pg_duckdb` and `libduckdb`, use `make clean-all`.